Are Battery Powered Chainsaws Safer? A Complete Guide for Homeowners and DIYers

 Are Battery Chainsaws Any Good?

+yes!
 Battery chainsaws are becoming more popular because they’re convenient, powerful and safe.
 They can be used in places where it’s not possible to use a gas-powered saw, such as inside buildings or around children.
 Battery powered saws also don’t release fumes like gas-powered saws do, so they’re better for the environment.

 How Long Does a Battery Operated Chainsaw Last?